 New Yorkers hear Street Snippets every day.
 Walking down the sidewalk, we hear 2 seconds of someone on the phone, or 3 seconds of a conversation from someone walking past, or a short snippet of a loud argument floating out a third floor window.
 That’s a Street Snippet.
 They can happen anywhere… short bursts of private conversations heard on the streets and subways of New York City.

-As my daughter and I walk down the sidewalks, we collect snippets that we find funny or intriguing.
+We collected snippets that we found funny or intriguing.
 “I don’t think the beast has gone down to Florida, yet.”, is an actual snippet we heard, and is a perfect example of why we keep our ears tuned as we go on our walks.

 How to make Street Snippets part of your curriculum

 The game is to write a short story from the snippet.
 The story must start with the snippet..
 There is no limit to the length of the story.
-Any genre is acceptable, including stories, plays and poetry.
+Any genre is acceptable, including stories, plays and poetry, even drawings or a cartoon strip.
 Authors may enter multiple stories each month.

 All stories are monitored after submission before they are published on the site.